 While there is a time and place for a crispy fried egg, you don't want all your eggs to be crispy.
 Which means you need to cook your skillet eggs over medium heat, not high.
 Egg whites cook marginally faster than the yolks, so if you fry an egg until the whites are just set, the yolks will still be slightly oozy, if that's how you happen to like them.
 If not, cook them a little longer, but lower the heat.
 You can cook eggs on an electric griddle set to 325F.

 Indeed, with poached eggs, a slightly soft yolk is the goal, and you'll achieve that by making sure your poaching liquid is around 180F.
 You should barely see any bubbling.
-And don't poach longer than 5 minutes.
+Don't poach longer than 5 minutes.

 You'll know when hard boiled eggs are overcooked because they'll smell of sulfur and exhibit the telltale greenish ring around the yolks.
 The solution here is not to boil them but rather bring them to a boil, turn off the heat and steep them until they're done.